Final Fantasy Type-0 HD: Localization

 An international version was reported to be in the works by Tabata in the Ultimania guide for Type-0.
 He later commented that the main reasons for the original version not coming west was the flagging PSP market and the uncertainty of the Vita, making a port impractical.
-The name Type-0 was originally trademarked by Square Enix in Europe on December 29, 2010, along with a logo.
-In an interview with GameSpot in November 2012, Tabata stated that Square Enix was "taking a clean slate in terms of [their] plans.", stating that if there was demand, a western release would be considered.
+The name Type-0 was originally trademarked by Square Enix in Europe in December 2010, along with a logo.
+In an interview with GameSpot in November 2012, Tabata said that Square Enix was "taking a clean slate in terms of [their] plans", stating that if there was demand, a western release would be considered.
 In the same month, an alleged voice actor for the game said that English voice recording for the game was completed in late 2011.
 In 2014, Orion Acaba, the English voice actor for Nine, revealed that the voice recording eventually used in Type-0 HD was completed in 2012.
 According to another English voice actor, Cristina Vee, the game was codenamed Yellow P during the recording process.

 During an interview with USGamer in September 2013, Tabata, commenting on both Type-0 and its prequel Agito, was hopeful for a western release: he said that the planned western release of Agito and the reaction of the fan community to both games had become a deciding factor, and that while the project had not been officially green-lit, it was in its final stages of preparation.
 He also clarified at the time that the game would not make the transition onto mobile devices or the PS3 as an HD Remaster.
 A localization was officially decided upon in early 2014, when a survey taken by Square Enix Europe found that a large number of fans wanted the game to be released overseas.
-The localization was announced when Type-0 HD was officially announced by Square Enix at Electronic Entertainment Expo 2014.
+The localization was announced when Type-0 HD was officially revealed by Square Enix at E3 2014.
 An official English version for the Vita was momentarily announced by the official "PlayStation Blog", but was clarified as "erroneous" less than an hour later.